Thousands of firefighters continue to battle California wildfires that have killed 24 people in less than a month

-Firefighters in California have been battling multiple fires throughout the state for nearly a month as hot, dry weather has fueled flames and created tinderbox conditions in some areas.
+Firefighters in California have been battling multiple fires throughout the state for nearly a month as hot, dry weather has fueled flames and created tinderbox conditions.

-More than 16,750 firefighters are battling 29 major wildfires across the state as of Sunday, according to CalFire.
+More than 16,750 firefighters were struggling with 29 major wildfires across the state as of Sunday, according to CalFire.

-Deadly fires have burned an astonishing 3.3 million acres in the state in 2020, creating smoky conditions and weather concerns that have resulted in partial power shutoffs for thousands of California residents in an effort to prevent additional fires.
+Deadly fires have burned an astonishing 3.3 million acres in the state in 2020, creating smoky conditions and resulting in partial power shutoffs for thousands of California residents in an effort to prevent additional fires.

 Both Gov. Gavin Newsom and Los Angeles Mayor Eric Garcetti have attributed the intensity of this seasons fires to climate change, pushing back on President Donald Trump's assertion that the fires were due to poor land management.